Today, the Boise Police motor patrol consists of several uniformed officers who patrol the neighborhoods, roads, and highways in the Boise area.

 - Assist with special events.

 For a traffic concern or special event question, email Motors Sgt.
-Kyle Christensen at email@example.com.
+Tom Fleming at firstname.lastname@example.org.

 The Boise Police department formed a motorcycle patrol unit in the early 70's.
 The Motor patrol unit quickly became a invaluable resource allowing officers to catch traffic violators which may otherwise have avoided detection.
 The motorcycles they ride also provide the department with mobility during special events and other crowded situations.